cvraut/UKB_500K_exome_QC/README.md

   1. compute HWE p-value for all variants
   2. keep variants with HWE p-value > 10e-15
 - Variant read depth (column filter)
-  1. calculate read depth for each variant
+  1. calculate minimum read depth for each variant
   2. determine whether a variant is a SNP or INDEL
   3. keep variants with sufficient read depth
      - \>= 7 (for SNPs)